andrjas/data_check/docs/example.md

         ...
 ```

-This way you can run quick test, e.g. schema validation, many times during development.
-Other tests that must process a lot of data can be run less frequently, e.g. in a integration environment.
+This way you can run quick test, for example schema validation, many times during development.
+Other tests that must process a lot of data can be run less frequently, for example in an integration environment.

 ## Database URLs